Nov 16th, 2022 · 7 min read

 There are different features that make certain dimes special.
 Some are very rare and can almost never be found in circulation, while others show up once in a while.
 The question, though, is: how do you even recognize these dimes when you see them?

-Generally, US dimes made after 1964 are not worth much more than face value.
+Generally, U.S. dimes made after 1964 are not worth much more than face value.
 However, those made before then are valued at higher prices than their face value.
 What’s the story?

 Well, the earlier coins were predominantly made of silver up until the 1965 Coinage Act.
 This Act replaced silver for making dimes with a nickel and copper combination.
+Silver remained in some coins, increasing their value.
+Reduced to 40% silver after the Coinage Act and entirely removed of silver in 1970, silver half dollars are very valuable coins.

-Asides from dates, there are other errors found on dimes that make them valuable.
+Aside from dates, there are other errors found on dimes that make them valuable.
 There is also the factor of grading the dime, whether circulated, uncirculated, very worn, or lightly worn.

 These dimes are basically made from 90% silver.
-They are characterized by the image of lady liberty in a full profile or bust form.
+They are characterized by the image of Lady Liberty in a full profile or bust form.
 They could be:

 They are classic dimes that are quite difficult to find in circulation, and their scarcity makes them pretty valuable.
 You should feel lucky when you find any of these dimes, as they could be worth $2-$100.
 The price usually depends on their condition and could exceed this range.

 These dimes were made between 1916/1917 to 1945.
 The dime designers added a wing on Lady Liberty’s head, and they were called the Winged Liberty Head dimes.
 This is one of the distinguishing characteristics of these dimes.
-They’re now called Mercury dimes because people mistook Lady Liberty for Mercury (the speedy roman god) with her added wings.
+They’re now called Mercury dimes because people mistook Lady Liberty for Mercury (the speedy Roman god) with her added wings.
 These dimes are scarce but show up once in a while.
 Most Mercury dimes are usually well-worn (low grades) and tend to be worth about $2-$5, with some up to the thousands.

-The Roosevelt dimes minted before the Coin Act have premium silver content and can be worth much more than their face value.
+The Roosevelt dimes minted before the Coin Act have premium precious metal content and can be worth much more than their face value.
 They are characterized by the image of President Roosevelt, as their name implies.
 They are pretty common; hence the only valuable ones from that period are those that are worn.
 The particular grade of the coin can be checked by getting an appraisal by Coinfully.
 They are usually worth between $1-$2.

 These dimes were minted without an ‘S’ mark and made in the San Francisco Mint between the 1960s to 1980s.
 They seem similar to the Philadelphia Mint dimes made pre-1980.
 However, unlike the business-strike dimes that carry face value, these No-S Roosevelt dimes are only in proof sets.